vv-work/MRTK-Test/docs/Research.md

 Last time I make it work to show up the current progress.
 But now I need to move on with that one.

+> Back to work with Ivan

+Tasks:

+- [ ] Maker URP project
+- [ ] Outline with URP test
+- [ ] Add something on Shader Graph on top of URP
+- [ ] Post processing tranpsernt Block.
+- [ ] Creat new buffer
+- [ ] Make shader that put info into the buffer